igorkulman/coding-journal/content/post/2018/automating-ios-development-and-distribution-workflow/index.md

 My setup is really simple

 * each push to Gitlab causes the app to build and run all the unit and UI tests
-* each merge of a pull request causes the app to build, create an ad-hoc IPA and deploy it to a build distribution system
+* each merge of a pull request causes the app to build, to create an ad-hoc IPA and to deploy it to a build distribution system

 In terms of the Gitlab's `.gitlab-ci.yml`, omitting some pre-build stuff like restoring Carthage cache, setting environment variables, etc. it may be just two phases, one running unit tests on all branches and the other doing build and deploy on the develop branch.